rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 links:
     - influxdb
 ```
 Kapacitor is a real-time streaming data processing engine.
-It is action oriented, you can be able to plug in your machine learnign models to do anomally detections and many more.
+It is action-oriented, you can be able to plug in your machine learning models to do anomaly detections and many more.
 Kapacitor depends on influxdb from where the data is stored.

 https://www.influxdata.com/wp-content/uploads/Influx-1.0-Diagram.png